Professional Certificate in Accounting

 Credit for previous study elsewhere

-If you have already completed some successful study at higher education level at another institution you may be able to transfer credit for this study and count it towards this qualification.
+If you have already completed some successful study at higher education level at another institution (ACCA, CIMA, ICAEW or other accounting qualifications for example) you may be able to transfer credit for this study and count it towards this qualification.
 If you wish to apply to transfer credit you must do so as soon as possible, and before you register for this qualification.

 If you are awarded credit for study completed elsewhere, you may find that you need to study fewer OU modules to complete this qualification.
-This may also mean that the next start date and the maximum time limit for this qualification are different to those shown above.
+This may also mean that the next start date and the maximum time limit for this qualification are different to those shown.

 Credit Transfer site for more information and details of how to apply for credit transfer.